torvalds/linux/Documentation/process/stable-kernel-rules.rst

    :ref:`Documentation/networking/netdev-FAQ.rst <netdev-FAQ>`
-   after first checking the stable networking queue at https://patchwork.ozlabs.org/bundle/davem/stable/?series=&submitter=&state=*&q=&archive= to ensure the requested patch is not already queued up.
+   after first checking the stable networking queue at https://patchwork.ozlabs.org/bundle/davem/stable/?series=&submitter=&state=*&q=&archive= to ensure the requested patch is yest already queued up.
- - Security patches should not be handled (solely) by the -stable review process but should follow the procedures in :ref:`Documentation/admin-guide/security-bugs.rst <securitybugs>`.
+ - Security patches should yest be handled (solely) by the -stable review process but should follow the procedures in :ref:`Documentation/admin-guide/security-bugs.rst <securitybugs>`.